 Evaluate Your Heating and Cooling Needs

 If there is already an HVAC system in your home, it was designed to heat and cool the existing square footage and layout of rooms.
 If you add rooms or change the floor plan, the system may not be able to maintain a comfortable climate.
 Your HVAC contractor can recommend options for heating and cooling the new space.
-Likewise, the HVAC contractor should work with the build crew to make sure new equipment is seamlessly integrated, including ducts, vents, blowers, controllers and outside components.
+Likewise, the HVAC contractor should work with the building crew to make sure new equipment is seamlessly integrated, including ducts, vents, blowers, controllers, and outside components.

 If the unit you currently have is more than 10 years old, installing a new system that includes the new addition and the old may be the best option.
 Newer units are more energy-efficient and better at regulating humidity.
 So, not only can you achieve better comfort, but also save on electricity costs.

-Heating and Cooling Hard-to-Reach Spaces
+Heating and Cooling Hard-to-reach Spaces

-Sometimes, attics, garages and other hard-to-reach spaces may be difficult to connect to an existing ducted system.
+Sometimes, attics, garages, and other hard-to-reach spaces may be difficult to connect to an existing ducted system.
 It is harder to regulate temperature and humidity for two-story houses, as upstairs rooms can be up to 10° F warmer than downstairs rooms.
-There are ways to ensure better indoor comfort, such as creating zones, using ductless mini-split units or upgrading your ducts.
+There are ways to ensure better indoor comfort, such as creating zones, using ductless mini-split units, or upgrading your ducts.
 Your experienced HVAC contractor can recommend options that will work best for your situation.

 Protect Your HVAC System During Remodeling